How Oil and Gas Operators Can Reduce JIB Errors Before Month-End Close

 Prevent statement release: Make it impossible to release a JIB statement batch while any cost has missing well assignment, unapproved invoice, or ownership mismatch.

-This turns adjustments and exceptions into controlled review items, not month-end surprises.
-Preventing one inaccurate charge from reaching a partner is more valuable than issuing statements that later require correction.
+This proactive process successfully turns billing adjustments and data exceptions into routine, controlled review items rather than stressful month-end surprises.
+In energy accounting, preventing a single inaccurate charge from ever reaching a working interest partner carries far more commercial value than issuing complex statements that later require embarrassing corrections.

 Partner Questions and Recovery Need One Evidence Trail